Why More People are Turning to Non-Surgical Hair Replacement Systems: The Risks of Surgery

 5) Incisions.
 The bald area to receive the hair receives many tiny incisions, which are to receive the hair from the donor strip.

 6) Placement.
 The separated donor hair is placed into the tiny incisions.
 This can take a long time, as there are often hundreds or even thousands of hair which may be placed.

 Generally, this procedure takes 4 or more hours.
-Afterward, your head will need to be bandaged for several days, and you may need to return for a checkup and to have your stitches removed.
-This differs from hair replacement systems, which require no incisions or stitches, and can instead simply be maintained for cut and color for several months between replacements.
+Afterwards, your head will need to be bandaged for several days, and you may need to return for a checkup and to have your stitches removed.
+This differs from hair replacement systems, which require no incisions or stitches and can instead simply be maintained for cut and colour for several months between replacements.